yiwenyin/DS105-Assignment1/index.md

 ## Welcome to Yiwen's Page

+### Introduction

+Hi, my name is Yiwen Yin.
+I am a General Course student in my last year of university.
+I am from UNC Chapel Hill in the United States where I study Economics and Statistics.
+I wanted to take this course to gain a better understanding of the various ways to visualise data and the tools we can use to do this.

 You can use the [editor on GitHub](https://github.com/yiwenyin/DS105-class1/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.